Get

 Weight: 75–85 pounds

 The Alaskan Malamute is strong, athletic, and incredibly driven when it comes to performing their known duties.
 They’re also known for being affectionate and extremely loyal to their human companions.
-Their weatherproof coats are beautiful and do the all-important job of providing protection in harsh outdoor conditions.
+Their weatherproof coats are beautiful and do the all-important job of protecting in harsh outdoor conditions.
 These strong-willed, independent dogs need a strong leader to head their “pack” at home.

 3. American Hairless Terrier